ankit-rathi/Decision-Intelligence/chapters/13_The_Decision_Flywheel.md

 * When this information is captured and integrated into intelligence systems, organizations improve their decision-making capabilities over time.
 * The compounding effect of repeated learning cycles creates powerful advantages that accumulate gradually but persist over the long term.

-The next chapter explores how organizations design the **infrastructure and processes that support these learning systems**, ensuring that decision intelligence continues to evolve as new data emerges.
+**Transition to the Next Chapter**

+The Decision Flywheel illustrates how repeated cycles of decisions and feedback gradually improve organizational intelligence.
+However, these cycles must operate efficiently without disrupting day-to-day operations.
+The next chapter explores the Dual Loop Architecture, which separates real-time decision execution from offline learning systems.

 ---